How to Sign Up for Traffic School: Quick and Easy Steps

 Once you know you can go, it’s time to sign up.

-You’ll need some info:
+You’ll need some info to sign up:

 • Your citation number